-Most seniors and caregivers are aware of the annual Medicare Open Enrollment Period that runs from October 15 until December 7, but the Centers for Medicare and Medicaid Services (CMS) is now offering another important time when changes can be made to one’s coverage.
+Most seniors and caregivers are aware of the annual Medicare Open Enrollment Period that runs each fall from October 15 until December 7, but the Centers for Medicare and Medicaid Services (CMS) offers another important time when beneficiaries can change their health coverage.

-Starting in 2019, Medicare beneficiaries can utilize the Medicare Advantage Open Enrollment Period (MAOEP) that runs from January 1 through March 31.
+Since 2019, Medicare beneficiaries have been able to utilize the annual Medicare Advantage Open Enrollment Period (MAOEP) that runs from January 1 through March 31.
 This enrollment period replaced the Medicare Advantage Disenrollment Period (MADP) that used to run from January 1 through February 14 each year.

-During the new MAOEP, beneficiaries enrolled in Medicare Advantage Plans (also known as Part C) can cancel their coverage if they find it does not fit their needs.
-Those who elect to do so can switch to another Advantage Plan or revert back to “Original Medicare.”
-Original Medicare consists of Parts A and B, which are offered directly through CMS rather than a private insurance company.
-Beneficiaries who choose to revert to Original Medicare also have the option to enroll in a stand-alone Prescription Drug Plan (Part D).
+During the MAOEP, beneficiaries who are currently enrolled in Medicare Advantage Plans (also known as Part C Plans) can change their coverage if they find it does not fit their needs.
+Those who elect to do so can switch to a different Advantage Plan or revert to “Original Medicare,” which consists of Part A (hospital insurance) and Part B (medical insurance).

-However, beneficiaries cannot switch from Original Medicare to an Advantage Plan.
-Furthermore, those who are already on Original Medicare may not join a Part D Plan or switch to a different Part D Plan during this period.
+Beneficiaries cannot switch from Original Medicare to an Advantage Plan during this period.
+Furthermore, those who are already enrolled in Original Medicare may not join a Part D Plan or switch to a different Part D Plan.

-If you or someone you know is considering taking advantage of the new Medicare Advantage Open Enrollment Period, take care to avoid gaps in coverage.
-I encourage beneficiaries to consider the following important pieces of advice before acting:
+If you or someone you know is considering taking advantage of the 2021 Medicare Advantage Open Enrollment Period, take care to avoid gaps in coverage.
+I encourage beneficiaries to consider the following important pieces of advice before acting.

-While this new Open Enrollment Period may seem like an easy opportunity to make changes to Medicare coverage, the decision is actually very complicated and requires thorough research.
-Carefully comparing the extent of coverage and costs of each option will help ensure you do not run into any costly surprises down the road.
+While the Medicare Advantage Open Enrollment Period may seem like an easy opportunity to make changes to Medicare coverage, this decision requires thorough research.
+Taking care to compare the extent of coverage and costs of each available option will help prevent costly surprises down the road.

-If you need assistance weighing coverage options for yourself or an aging loved one, contact your State Health Insurance Assistance Program (SHIP) for free one-on-one insurance counseling session.
+If you need assistance weighing coverage options for yourself or another beneficiary, contact your State Health Insurance Assistance Program (SHIP) to arrange a free one-on-one insurance counseling session.
 These consultations are typically available through your local Area Agency on Aging.